euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 > image chisquared

 - **Exponential distribution**.
 Is used when dealing with events that are rapidly changing early on.E.g. the relevance of news articles, as time passes interest wears off.
-- Logistic Distribution.
+- **Logistic Distribution**.
 Is useful in forecast analysis.
 Like trying to determine a cut-off point for a successful outcome.
+E.g. It can be used to predict, in a competitive online game, how much of an in-game advantage is necessary to predict a victory.
+With forecasting, predictions would never reach true certainty.

 ### Notation
 A notation to define the type of distribution from a sample or population can be expressed as (variable, type and characteristics):
 $$